 THE POWER OF 5

-The Power of 5 began in 2012 with the intent of providing a small monthly stipend to over 180 students grades 1-10.
+The Power of 5 began in 2012 with the intent of providing a monthly stipend to over 100 students in need in grades 1-10.
 Today, we have increased the stipend from $5 a month to $10 and the length of assistance from three years to six.
 We are currently raising $25,000 a year to build an educational endowment for these stipends to impact even more children far into the future.
 Just $10 a month grants a child in Nepal the gift of education.

 To pursue children’s access to education, CCF partners directly with a non-profit development project in Nepal.
 Together we provide stipends that help cover school fees that would otherwise prevent students–especially girls–from attending school.
+As of 2018 this program has kept 653 children in school.
 Our goal is to provide these stipends for the full 10 years a child is in school.